malekbenz/malekbenz/_posts/2016-09-01-Build-simple-web-api-express-angular.md

 ![CMD](/images/expressapi/404student.png)

-## Calling the Web API with jQuery
+## Calling the Web API with Angular

 We'll add an HTML page that uses `AJAX` to call the web API.
-We'll use `jQuery` to make the `AJAX` calls and also to update the page with the results.
+We'll use `AngularJS` to make the `AJAX` calls using `$http` module and also to update the page with the results.

 But in order to be able to serve our html file we must add `express.static` Middleware let's do it.